 The purpose of this blog is to provide regular news of historical research and publications related to the Hermetic Brotherhood of Luxor, precedessor of the Church of Light.
 I wrote books about esoteric traditions in the 1990s, but my research and writing have since then been focused elsewhere.
 Currently I am a contributor to three book projects from The Typhon Press that relate in various ways to HBofL history.

-Considerable progress has been made by several authors working on various aspects of history relevant to CofL roots.
-Our origins are especially complicated because of their international scope.
+Considerable progress has been made by several authors working on various aspects of history relevant to CofL roots, especially complicated because of their international scope.
 A movement that has been concentrated in America for more than a hundred years was formally established in England and found some of its most eminent members in France.
 Egypt plays a major role both as the original source of Hermetic teachings and as a center that attracted 19th century occultists from around the world.
 Although the Church of Light identifies its teachings with the Hermetic tradition, there are kinship connections with Theosophy, New Thought, Yoga, Spiritualism, Rosicrucianism, Freemasonry, Kabbalah, and Sufism.
 Many new primary sources are being made available online and I will try to alert readers to the new discoveries that are continually being made in 19th century periodicals and books, as well as current research.

 Readers of this blog will find the following websites to be of special interest in illuminating figures in the history of modern Hermeticism and occultism:

 www.ehbritten.org is biographer Marc Demarest’s site reporting his ongoing research on Emma Hardinge Britten, best remembered today as a pioneering Spiritualist but whose writings are foundational to the Church of Light.
 A scholarly edition of Art Magic, Britten’s work most relevant to Church of Light members, is now available as the first publication of The Typhon Press, edited by Demarest.